RSHK13/Github_Portfolio/README.md

     * Indian Institute of Technology Madras, Chennai, India
     * CGPA: 8.91/10
     * Year of Completion: 2025

 ## Areas of Interest

-* Applications of Deep learning and Generative AI
+* Applications of Deep learning in Science & Tech
+* AI Interpretability
 * Natural Language Processing and Recommendation systems
 * Data Analysis and Visualization

 ## Extra-Curricular Activities
-* Was part of High-Power systems and Levitation team at Avishkar Hyperloop, CFI, IIT Madras
+* Was part of the High-Power systems and Levitation team at Avishkar Hyperloop, CFI, IIT Madras
 * Member of National Sports Organization (NSO) Tennis in IIT Madras.